kaizercharania/REST-API-for-Metrics-Calculations/README.md

 # REST-API-for-Metrics-Calculations
 The REST API that is accessible from the web in order to compute metrics against a given dataset.
 This means that when someone performs a valid API call, the server perform the right SQL query against the database and return the response as structured above.
-The entire request-response process is made quick using indexing techniques.
+The entire request-response process is made quick using indexing techniques.<br><br>
               <b>Objective</b>
               <p>A Data Engineer is someone who has specialized their skills in creating software solutions around big data.
 This project aims to show capability of adapting to many situations and working with a vast panoply of tools.</p>
               <b>Technologies/Libraries</b>